Cyber Security for Business in 2023

 Cyber Security Awareness of Bangladesh, let's learn from the history

-Cyber Security Awareness of Bangladesh, let’s learn from the history:
+Cyber Security Awareness of Bangladesh, let’s learn from the mistakes:

 The biggest cyber attack in history is widely considered to be the WannaCry ransomware attack that occurred in May 2017.
 The attack affected over 200,000 computers in more than 150 countries, including hospitals, banks, and government organizations.
 The attack used a vulnerability in Microsoft Windows to spread the ransomware quickly and widely.
 The attackers demanded payment in Bitcoin, causing billions in damages and emphasizing the need for cybersecurity measures.
 Keeping software updated and having backup plans are crucial to prevent cyber attacks like the Bangladesh Bank heist.